 Accounts payable invoice processing

 Scan, capture and process invoices automatically.
-ThinkAutomation can capture invoice data from emails, PDFs and other digital files, processing the data to create new invoices in your accounting system.
+Capture invoice data from emails, PDFs and other digital files, processing the data to create new invoices in your accounting system.

 Auto-translate incoming messages from customers

-ThinkAutomation can detect the language of any incoming message and automatically translate the text to and from any language.
-The software can then send a response in the same language.
+Detect the language of any incoming message and automatically translate the text to and from any language.
+The workflow can then send a response in the same language.

 Create a PDF file for an online quote

-Using ThinkAutomation’s ‘Create Spreadsheet’ action, you can automatically turn a filled in web form from a customer on your website into a PDF file of the quotation.
-This PDF quote can then be displayed to the customer on your webpage and emailed to their inbox.
+Automatically process a completed in web form from a customer on your website into a PDF quotation document.
+The document can then be saved to a CRM system, displayed to the customer on the webpage and emailed to their inbox.

 Why you should be using business process automation tools

-There are many reasons why you should be using business process automation tools, but here are just a few:
+There are many reasons, but here are just a few:

 1 - They save you time